Checking out the changes at the Jane Bancroft Cook Library

 Over the summer, a number of renovations were made to the Jane Bancroft Cook Library.
 These included the installation of a new cafe, a set of new furniture and the removal of nine public computers.
 The reactions from the student body were mixed.
 Some students would even go so far as to say that the changes to the library significantly degraded it.
 Chief among those is Library Representative and second-year Adam Johnson, who strongly denounced the new changes in an interview with the Catalyst on Sept.
 12. But Johnson was not finished with just announcing his displeasure.
-He also filed a number of public works requests, via the Florida Sunshine Law, that yielded some surprising information.
+He also filed a number of public records requests, via the Florida Sunshine Law, that yielded some surprising information.

 The cost of the library renovations was $379,701.80.
 Put into perspective, that’s roughly the same amount as the in-state tuition of 54 students.
 Specific items included two high-end coffee machines—costing over $10,000 together—and a furniture/bookshelf amalgam called “Arthur”—costing over $79,000 by itself.
 These funds came from the alumni-backed New College Foundation.
 Some students believe that the money could have been better spent elsewhere.

 According to a survey conducted by Johnson, while a large proportion of students are happy with the changes, there are a number of common concerns.
-The three most pressing were the removal of the nine public computers that once filled the tables (five of which have been reinstated), the perceived lack of quiet study spaces and a worry about how the decision was made seemingly unilaterally by the administration.
+The three most pressing were the removal of the nine public computers that once filled the tables (four of which have been reinstated), the perceived lack of quiet study spaces and a worry about how the decision was made seemingly unilaterally by the administration.

 “[The big issue is] the lack of student involvement,” Johnson said, expressing the frustration of many students.
 “That’s the principle behind it.
 This was a complete top-down decision.”